Somiyakhan10/Angiogenic/README.md

 The simulation successfully validates the central hypothesis: competing VEGF and inhibitor gradients produce structured, directional, branching vascular networks that arrest near the theoretical balance point.
 This emergent patterning arises solely from local tip-cell rules without any global coordinate system.
 All qualitative features observed in experimental angiogenesis (directional sprouting, density-dependent branching, vessel fusion, inhibitor-mediated arrest) are reproduced by the model.

-Nasello, G. et al. (2025).
-An in silico study reveals how architectural and mechanical cues jointly regulate angiogenesis and bone regeneration in 3D printed scaffolds.
-Computers in Biology and Medicine, 185, 109825.

 ## License